Skip links

 • Ground Training: A minimum of 30 hours

-• Written Exams: Must pass two written exams, Private Pilot Exam, and FAA Knowledge Test
+• Written Exams: Must must pass the FAA Knowledge Test

 • Practical Exam: Must pass with an FAA-designated examiner